Law Offices Of Thomas Sciacca, PLLC

 Collage of courthouse

 {Read in 5 Minutes} As a Trust and Estates attorney, I frequently represent Executors, Administrators, and beneficiaries in matters related to Estates and Trusts.
-Most of the time this will involve a filing in the Surrogate’s Court for Estates of varying sizes.
+Most of the time, this will involve a filing in the Surrogate’s Court for Estates of varying sizes.

-But we’ll also include probate proceedings, (including Contested Probate Proceedings, Accounting Proceedings, Guardianships, Administration Proceedings, and various other types of proceedings).
+But we’ll also include probate proceedings (including Contested Probate Proceedings, Accounting Proceedings, Guardianships, Administration Proceedings, and various other types of proceedings).
 However, the Surrogate’s Court is not the only Court with jurisdiction to handle these disputes.

 For matters involving the appointment of an Executor or an Administrator for a deceased New Yorker, the Surrogate’s Court has exclusive jurisdiction.
 Parties won’t be able to file probate or Administration Petitions in other Courts, such as the New York Supreme Court, the New York Family Court, or Federal Courts.
 So, here, the Surrogate’s Court is the only Court that will get to weigh in on these issues.
 But what other matters involving a deceased person might be litigated in another Court?
 Here are some examples: